azureblue/cec/README.md

 In the context multiple starts, it is worth to mention the `iter.max` parameter which limits the number of iterations in each start.

-An essential parameter, in the context of **CEC** method, is `card.min` which expresses minimal cluster size - the number of points, below which, the cluster is removed.
+An essential parameter, in the context of CEC method, is `card.min` which expresses minimal cluster size - the number of points, below which, the cluster is removed.
 Since each cluster is described by a covariance matrix, the number of elements in the cluster must be larger than the dimension of the data.

 One of the most important properties of the CEC algorithm is that it can be applied to various Gaussian models.
-The <b>CEC</b> package includes the implementation of six Gaussian models, which can be specified by the parameter `type`.
+The CEC package includes the implementation of six Gaussian models, which can be specified by the parameter `type`.

 Implemented Gaussian models (families)
 --------------------------------------